kubescape/kubescape/docs/cli-reference.md

 }
 ```

-The summary and Slack control names may contain identifiers from the scan.
+The summary and control names may contain identifiers from the scan.
 Use `--hide` where appropriate and send only to trusted webhook endpoints.
-A Slack webhook URL is itself a secret; keep it out of source control and prefer passing it through an environment variable.
-Microsoft Teams Adaptive Card formatting is not currently included.
+Slack and Teams webhook URLs are secrets; keep them out of source control and prefer passing them through environment variables.

 ### Generating an exceptions baseline